 The Acquired Businesses have been managed with systems, practices and personnel consistent with ours, maintain a similar reputation and customer base and provide a similar package of midstream services.
-The SAOU System operates primarily under percent-of-proceeds contracts and the LOU System operates primarily under percent-of-proceeds and short-term wellhead purchase contracts.
+The SAOU System operates primarily under percentof-proceeds contracts and the LOU System operates primarily under percent-of-proceeds and short-term wellhead purchase contracts.
 After giving effect to the acquisition of the Acquired Businesses, our aggregate contract profile for the first half of 2007 would be approximately 82% percent-of-proceeds, approximately 1% fee and approximately 17% wellhead purchase/keep whole contracts, on a volume basis.
 Substantially all of the wellhead and keep-whole contracts are associated with a portion of the LOU System's contracts.
 The LOU System's industrial customers that burn the Gillis plant residue gas readily burn richer (higher Btu) gas, thereby providing the system with operational and commercial flexibility to process less NGLs from the gas stream if unexpected operating conditions occur or if NGLs are more valuable as natural gas.
 Such volumes are typically under short term contracts.
 The above factors mitigate the commodity price risk typically associated with wellhead purchase or keep-whole contracts.
 The commodity risk exposure of the Acquired Businesses has been managed similarly to the North Texas System and we expect that the combined businesses will be managed to hedge the commodity price exposure associated with a significant portion of expected equity volumes of natural gas and NGLs in the near to mid-term.
 General and administrative costs for the Acquired Businesses will be consistent with the historical methodology for charging direct, indirect and allocated costs associated with the Acquired Businesses.
 The existing cap on certain general and administrative costs for the North Texas System will remain in place.
-We believe that the financing for the acquisition of the Acquired Businesses.
-Please see "Business - Our Systems," "- Liquidity and Capital Resour
+We believe that the financing for the acquisition of the Acquired Businesses provides a capital structure that will support the organic growth opportunities in the North Texas System and the Acquired Businesses and provide commercial liquidity and support for the combined businesses.
+Please see "Business - Our Systems," - Liquidity and Capital Resources - Description of Credit Agreement" and "- Summary of Our Hedges" for more information about the Acquired Businesses, our amended credit facility and our commodity hedging activities, respectively.